sktime/sktime/docs/source/get_involved/code_of_conduct.rst

   commercial opportunities arising from or directly directed to the ``sktime`` project, and any activities that use the ``sktime`` brand as a primary branding.
   This includes decisions made in personal roles, or roles other than ``sktime`` official roles.
-* any decisions by members of the ``sktime`` developer community, in their execution of core developer or community council roles.
+* any decisions by members of the ``sktime`` developer community, in their execution of core developer or Community Council roles.

 Examples for in-scope: